Quelab/ChillHubArduino/README.md

 void unsetAlarm(unsigned char ID);
 void getTime(chillhubCallbackFunction cb);
 ```
 These functions give your USB device the ability to find out the current local real-time as well as to be notified when particular times occur.
 Note that the ID field in setAlarm and unsetAlarm is a unique identifier for you to manage your device's alarms.
-Further, note that the callback functions used here accepts a ```unsigned char[4]``` argument and, as noted below, the argument's contents will be _[month, day, hour, minute]_.
+Further, note that the callback functions used here accepts a ```unsigned char[4]``` argument and the argument's contents will be _[month, day, hour, minute]_.

 ###Data to/from the Cloud
 ```c++